DivyaJain-DataAnalyst/neonest/README.md

 ***📸 Memory Vault & Blog Sharing***
 - Save baby’s firsts (smile, steps, words), share your experiences and view others'.
 - Option to write private or public blog-style memory entries
 - Personalized journal and photo archive
+- Engage with a community of parents

 ***🎵 Lullaby Module***
 - Default library of soft lullabies